dbgate/dbgate.github.io/support.md

 DbGate is an MIT-licensed open source project, it has no commercial version.

-Currectly I am developing DbGate 1 working-day per week + some weekends and evenings.
+Currectly I am developing DbGate only in my free time.
 My current goal is to support develop of 1 MD/week.

 There are lot of improvements to be implemented and lot of [bugs](https://github.com/dbgate/dbgate/issues) to be fixed, by supporting DbGate you will help to achieve this goal.